OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 If you want to customize the supported images ex. `vmdk` files, the LXD driver has some modules called mappers which allow the driver to interact with several image formats like ``raw``, ``qcow2`` and ``rbd`` devices.

-The mapper basically is a ruby class with two methods defined, a `map` method, which loads a disk file into a system block device, and an `unmap` mehtod, which reverts this ex.
+The mapper basically is a ruby class with two methods defined, a ``do_map`` method, which loads a disk file into a system block device, and an ``do_unmap`` mehtod, which reverts this ex.

 .. code::

     disk.qcow2     -> map -> /dev/nbd0
     disk.raw       -> map -> /dev/loop0
-    one/one-7-54-0 -> map -> /dev/rbd0
+    one/one-7-54-0 -> map -> /dev/nbd0

 However thigs can get tricky when dealing with images with a partition table, you can check the code of the mapper devices `here <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/lib/lxd/mapper/>`_.